Português do Brasil •

 - Backed by Community Support

 - WordPress is supported by a vibrant community of users who have already solved many of the toughest challenges to sharing information today.
-The latest version of WordPress has been downloaded more than 10 million times since it was released a few months ago, and the prior version was downloaded more than 6,072,599 times.
-With a library of more than 20,000 free, open-source plug-ins and themes growing each day, and hundreds of core contributors each release cycle, the WordPress community is an ecosystem built around the platform’s viability and proven success.
+WordPress Version 4.6 has been downloaded more than 20 million times since it was released a few months ago.
+With a library of more than 50,000 free, open-source Plugins and Themes growing each day, and hundreds of core contributors each release cycle, the WordPress community is an ecosystem built around the platform’s viability and proven success.

 Content is King